 - Parents of the decedent who received at least half their support.

 - If there are no immediate heirs, other family members may file, including grandparents, siblings, or step-siblings.

 Knowing whether you have a wrongful death claim may require a consultation with an experienced lawyer.
 An attorney will review your case and determine if you have legitimate grounds to pursue a lawsuit.
-If your loved one had grounds to file a personal injury case had they survived the accident, you would most likely be entitled to file a wrongful death claim.
+If your loved one had grounds to file a personal injury case and had survived the accident, you would most likely be entitled to file a wrongful death claim.
 To determine whether your loved one's death qualifies as wrongful, please call to talk to our Cottonwood wrongful death lawyers at (530) 392-9400.Statute of Limitations for a Wrongful Death Claim

 In California, the statute of limitations is two years from the date of the incident.
-While there are some limited exceptions to the statute of limitations, failure to file a claim within the time period can hurt your ability to receive compensation.
+While there are some limited exceptions to the statute of limitations, failure to file a claim within the period can hurt your ability to receive compensation.

 Depending on how the death occurred, there are different time limits:

 - Most wrongful death claims have a two-year time limit.

 - If it was due to medical malpractice, it is three years from the injury date, one year from when the injury was discovered, or the earlier date.